vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

-I Vol. Kedžra-A (one of the eight Siva- Klatvāāgesvara--(under VS) L. q.
+I Vol. Kedžra-A (one of the eight Śiva- Klatvāāgesvara--(under VS) L. q.

 tirthas in Benares) V. 87, 25, M by T K 56 181 29, K I. 35.
 12 and II 20.34 Kbonamasa-a(10 Kasmira) Birth place (a very fit place for śrāddba ), Ag. of poet Bilhana and famous for 112 5, L, I. 92.7 and 134, B (18 saffron cultivation Vil Tehri Gadhval and called Kedara